 Akasa Air |

-Akasa Air commenced scheduled air services in Aug '22 with the first route pairs being Mumbai-Ahmedabad, Bengaluru-Kochi, Bengaluru-Mumbai and Mumbai-Chennai, The expanding route network covers 17 cities as of May '23 served by over 900 weekly flights.
+Akasa Air commenced scheduled air services in Aug '22 with the first route pairs being Mumbai-Ahmedabad, Bengaluru-Kochi, Bengaluru-Mumbai and Mumbai-Chennai, The expanding route network covers 27 cities (incl. five international destinations) as of Aug '24 served by over 900 weekly flights.
+The first international route to be served is Mumbai to Doha, launched in Mar '24.
 The airline received a no-objection certificate from the Ministry of Civil Aviation and DGCA in Oct '21 and had placed an order for 72 Boeing 737 MAX series 8 and 8-200 high density jet airliners (fitted with CFM LEAP-1B power plants) in Nov '21.
 A further four Boeing 737-8 aircraft were ordered at the Paris Air Show in Jun '23.
-Akasa Air received its first aircraft in Jun '22 with a further 19 Boeing 737 MAX jets inducted between Jul '22 and Jul '23.
-The airline plans to operate a fleet of 72 aircraft by 2027.
-Akasa Air carried close to 1.14 m passengers in Q1/23 compared to 0.78 m in '22. |
+Akasa Air received its first aircraft in Jun '22 with a further 24 Boeing 737 MAX jets inducted between Jul '22 and Jan '25.
+The airline place an order in Jan '24 for a further 150 Boeing 737 MAX aircraft for delivery through 2032.
+The airline had originally planned to expand its fleet to 76 aircraft by mid-2027 which now seems unlikely.
+Akasa Air carried roughly 6.2 m passengers in '23 with a total revenue of ₹ 30.7 b and losses amounting to ₹ 16.7 b in 2023-24. |

 Alliance Air |